 I stumbled on a Metro Verdicts Monthly from last year that examined the success plaintiffs have at trial in slip and fall cases on snow and ice.
-In Maryland defendants prevailed 62% of the time.
+In Maryland, defendants prevailed 62% of the time.

 Last week, the Maryland Court of Appeals decided the case of Morgan State University v.
 Walker.
 In this case, Plaintiff Pamela R. Walker, brought a personal injury lawsuit against Morgan State University alleging that it negligently failed to remove snow from a parking lot during the last great Maryland blizzard in 2003.
 You know how the story goes from here.
-Plaintiff was visiting her daughter, walked across the icy parking lot and severely fractured her leg, resulting in about $50,000 in medical bills and, presumably, a permanent injury.
+Plaintiff was visiting her daughter, walked across the icy parking lot, and severely fractured her leg, resulting in about $50,000 in medical bills and, presumably, a permanent injury.

 The Baltimore City Circuit Court (I’m not sure who the Judge was) found that Ms. Walker assumed the risk as a matter of law and granted summary judgment to Morgan State University.
 The Court of Special Appeals reversed, finding that the voluntariness of Ms. Walker’s action was a question for the jury.

 My partner, Laura G. Zois, tried a case in Anne Arundel County for a slip and fall during the same blizzard as Ms. Walker.
-The Plaintiff in that case was walking along a common area sidewalk that was not cleared and fell, fracturing her left wrist.
+The Plaintiff in our case was walking along a common area sidewalk that was not cleared and fell, fracturing her left wrist.
 Plaintiff incurred $6,554.72 in medical bills.
 The Defendant made a settlement offer before the trial of $18,750 (State Farm was the insurance company).
 The jury awarded our client $370,577.